cnpem-sei/udc-dsp-parameters-db/README.md

-# Database for control coefficients for Sirius Power Supplies {#mainpage}
+# Database for control coefficients for Sirius power supplies

 Database for coefficients for digital signal processing module (dsp_module) from digital controllers of Sirius power supplies.
 This module contains the following functions used on implementations of control laws: